Cloud Vaporizer is small, easy to chill outdoor. However, it makes use of concentrates, which is a bit pricey.

 The makers have already picked up 3 High Times awards since launch in 2012, and are currently suing one of the more blatant of the knock-offs.

-The Cloud V Platinum price is a bit above the cheaper rip-offs but below the over-engineered pens that do the same job in a less elegant package.
+The Cloud Vaporizer Platinum price is a bit above the cheaper rip-offs but below the over-engineered pens that do the same job in a less elegant package.

 The inhalation is a little forced, taking place through a small hole.
 In the Platinum model, the mouthpiece tip comes off so you can suck at a more vigorous rate.
-With the cheaper but no less attractive original Cloud, you can’t.
+With the cheaper but no less attractive original Cloud Vaporizer, you can’t.

 But is this the ‘future of vaping’ as the makers claim?
 Not when it can’t handle herb.
 Europe has been slow to jump on the concentrate train; there are good arguments for and against their use.